lfn-cnti/certification/instructions.md

 If you do not have a K8s cluster running, you can deploy your own cluster with [various tools](https://kubernetes.io/docs/setup/) or use a [public cloud or turnkey solution](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/)

-Kind is one option tested and supported by the CNF Test Suite team.
-Follow the [kind install](https://github.com/cncf/cnf-testsuite/blob/main/KIND-INSTALL.md) instructions to setup a cluster in [kind](https://kind.sigs.k8s.io/)
+Kind is one option tested and supported by the CNTI Test Catalog team.
+Follow the [kind install](https://github.com/cnti-testcatalog/testsuite/blob/main/KIND-INSTALL.md) instructions to setup a cluster in [kind](https://kind.sigs.k8s.io/)

 ## Running
-The standard tool for running these tests is the [CNF Test Suite](https://github.com/cncf/cnf-testsuite).
+The standard tool for running these tests is the [CNTI Test Catalog](https://github.com/cnti-testcatalog/testsuite).

-1. Download the [certification binary release](https://github.com/cncf/cnf-testsuite/releases/tag/v0.29.1) of the test suite
+1. Download the [certification binary release](https://github.com/cnti-testcatalog/testsuite/releases/tag/v0.29.1) of the test suite
 1. Run setup to prepare the cnf-testsuite: `cnf-testsuite setup`
 3. Create a configuration file for testing your CNF
-    1. Review the [CNF_TESTSUITE_YML_USAGE.md](https://github.com/cncf/cnf-testsuite/blob/main/CNF_TESTSUITE_YML_USAGE.md) document on formatting and other requirements.
+    1. Review the [CNF_TESTSUITE_YML_USAGE.md](https://github.com/cnti-testcatalog/testsuite/blob/main/CNF_TESTSUITE_YML_USAGE.md) document on formatting and other requirements.
     1. Create a cnf-testsuite.yml with the required information
 4. Initialize the test suite for using the CNF: `cnf-testsuite cnf_setup cnf-config=./cnf-testsuite.yml`
 5. Run the certification tests: `cnf-testsuite cert`